CQB(LEGAL) - TECHNOLOGY RESOURCES: CYBERSECURITY

-The board may select the most appropriate state-certified cybersecurity training program or district training program for employees of the district to complete.
+The board may select the most appropriate state-certified cybersecurity training program for employees and board members of the district to complete.
 The board shall:

-- Verify and report on the completion of a cybersecurity training program by district employees to the DIR; and
+- Verify and report on the completion of a cybersecurity training program by district employees and board members to the DIR; and

 - Require periodic audits to ensure compliance with these provisions.